NU-CBITS/stepped_care_test/README.md

 "SC_configure_cloud_saucelabs.rb" locally.
 This is to maintain security.

 Once these environment variables are set you will just need to run the "SC_batch.rb" file.
-This will run the test suite for every environment set in the batch file.
-You should comment out all but one environment while tweaking and running the rest of the files.
+This will run the test suite for every environment set in the spec_helper file.

+In the batch file you can decide to run locally or on saucelabs.